 Weather can affect how well both laser rangefinders and GPS rangefinders work.
 Warm weather can cause objects to be less apparent to the laser rangefinder, and objects such as branches or other people can return an inaccurate reading, whereas GPS rangefinders may not take the weather into consideration at all.

 It is important to read reviews of golf rangefinders to see the benefits of each type to determine which one is best for you, whether that be the best inexpensive rangefinder or simply a compact rangefinder.

 Advantages and disadvantages of GPS and laser golf rangefinders

-A basic GPS rangefinder can usually be a cheaper option that will give you a guide of distances on the golf course.
-Therefore, they are limited by their usability and range, as they are only suitable to particular courses.
+GPS rangefinders can be more or less advanced than a laser rangefinder depending on the brand.
+The cheaper options will give you distance guides but may be limited by their usability and range, as they are only suitable to particular courses.

 The more advanced GPS units will list specific course hazards so that you can adjust your swing accordingly.
 Due to this, the GPS unit will usually need software that updates and changes with the course.